Petess/GitHubOrgLineCount/README.md

 This repo will list all the repositories from an organisation : https://gist.github.com/ralphbean/5733076

-This requires the Github Python API
+This requires the Github Python API.